 Melker Kayaks on a quiet sea

 Our flax fibres are CO2 neutral over their life cycle, and the fibres themselves are biologically decomposable.
-The production of parts made from ampliTex™ and powerRibs™ has a 75% lower CO2 footprint than that of carbon fibre parts with equal weight and performance.
+The production of parts made from ampliTex™ and powerRibs™ has a 85% lower CO2 footprint than that of thin-walled monolithic carbon fibre parts with equal stiffness and weight.
 Production consumables are reduced, saving both costs and waste.
 At the end of their life, parts can be used for thermal energy recovery without residual waste within the standard waste management system rather than ending up in landfills.

 Bcomp’s ampliTex™ is available as dry fibre, Gurit SPRINT or natural fibre prepreg from trusted partners, making it suitable for vacuum infusion, autoclave, prepreg compression moulding (PCM) or RTM processes.
 The powerRibs™ technology is available as dry fibre, but can be infused by a resin-rich layer of ampliTex™ prepreg.
 The Bcomp engineering team is happy to provide its expertise with natural fibre composites and the optimisation of layups in collaboration with naval engineers.
 We support our clients all the way to their finalised part.

 ampliTex™ technical fabrics offer novel design opportunities.
 Naturally, it has a beautiful organic vintage look closely reminiscent of hardwood, but it can also be coloured to fit special design requirements.
 The material is translucent which allows for endless creative design options.